 We have a deal with our kids that they can choose one item to buy on the very last day of the trip.
 That saves us lots of whining, endless discussions, and money.
 By the end of vacation they usually have a better idea of what they really want AND they have something new to keep them busy at the airport or on the plane.

-14. Want to buy something?
+15. Want to buy something?
 Get binoculars!

 We gave our boys small binoculars as a present during our trip to Namibia, and they loved it.
-They were very excited to use their binoculars when we went on safari rides, it kept them busy and they were much more interested in all what was happening around them than most other – much older – children whom we met on safari.
+They were very excited to use their binoculars when we went on safari rides, it kept them busy and they were much more interested in all that was happening around them than most other – much older – children whom we met on safari.

-I read that some people advise to buy a small digital camera for your kids, and while that maybe a good idea for somewhat older children, I wouldn’t give it to a 4 year old unless you want him to take a thousand photos of his feet.
+I read that some people advise buying a small digital camera for your kids, and while that may be a good idea for somewhat older children, I wouldn’t give it to a 4-year-old unless you want him to take a thousand photos of his feet.

-15. Live in the moment and enjoy!
+16. Live in the moment and enjoy!

-Live in the moment, embrace new experiences, try new things and get out of your comfort zone.
-That’s what traveling is all about!
+Live in the moment, embrace new experiences, try new things, get out of your comfort zone, and make ever-lasting memories with your kids.
+That’s what traveling with your family is all about!